endpoints4s/endpoints4s/documentation/manual/src/doc/guides/custom-authentication.md

 response can always be `Unauthorized`.

 > {.note}
-> The `authenticatedEndpoint` operation takes several type parameters.
+> The `authenticatedRequest` operation takes several type parameters.
 > In particular, they model the type of the request URL (`U`) and entity
 > (`E`).
 These types must be tracked by the type system so that, eventually,
 > an `Endpoint[Req, Resp]` is built, where the `Req` type is a tuple of
-> all the information (URL, entitiy and headers) carried by the request.
+> all the information (URL and entity) carried by the request.
 > In this example we enrich the request headers with the authentication
 > token.
 However, instead of simply returning nested tuples (e.g.
 > `((U, E), AuthenticationToken)`), we rely on implicit `Tupler` instances to